ehealthsuisse/EPR-by-example/files/IdPRenew.md

 # IdP Renew

 Transaction to renew a IdP Assertion.
-Primary systems may use this transaction to retrieve a new IdP Assertion, without requiring the user (claimant) to authenticate, i.e., avoiding the user to enter her credentials.
+Primary systems may use this transaction to retrieve a new IdP Assertion, without requiring the user to enter her credentials.

 - [Overview](#overview)
 - [Transaction](#transaction)